Why Social Media and Booking Software Must Work Together

 1. Over-reliance on manual social posting

-Posting spontaneously is fine, but inconsistent visual style or frequency can harm engagement.
+Posting spontaneously is fine, but an inconsistent visual style or frequency can harm engagement.
 To overcome: use scheduling tools (e.g., Canva + Instagram scheduler) and plan posts 1–2 weeks ahead.

 2. Social engagement without conversion

-You may get likes and comments but few bookings.
+You may get likes and comments, but few bookings.
 Solution: ensure your bio link is clear, the booking process (via Goldie) is simple and mobile-friendly, and you include calls-to-action (CTAs) like “Book now”, “Link in bio”.

 3. No-shows or last-minute cancellations